Chirinuruwowaka: 2010-Present: Restart

 Also in 2013, Chirinuruwowaka made subsequent contributions to the Atelier game series.
 Two songs, "Miruku Iro no Tōge" and "Amai Gohōbi", were used in Atelier Escha & Logy: Alchemists of the Dusk Sky, which was released that June.
 "Miruku Iro no Tōge" was used in the game's opening movie while "Amai Gohōbi" was used as the ending theme.
 A few months later, on August 29, the band performed at an event held by the Atelier series' publisher, Gust, at Club Quattro in Shibuya.

 In April 2014, Chirinuruwowaka released It, their fifth album.
 The album, named after one of the songs on it, marked the band's first release with a solely English title.
 The title was chosen as the word "it" closely resembles the pronunciation used in some of the song's lines.
 The music video for the title track referenced dance arcade games and featured a "top player" of such games.
 Several months later, on October 24, Chirinuruwowaka released another album, titled Knitting.
 It contained acoustic arrangements of songs from the band's catalogue, including the two tracks used in the Atelier video game from the previous year.

-In early 2016 it was announced that Sakamoto had left the band.
-The band decided to carry on as a three piece.
+2015 marked ten years since the Chirinuruwowaka's formation.
+To commemorate the anniversary, the band embarked on a ten date tour, starting on the same day as their very first concert, June 13.
+A few months earlier, Chirinuruwowaka released a new studio album, Awo Awo, in April.
+The title was chosen to convey the group's desire to stay "fresh and green" despite their accumulated experience.

+Work began on their subsequent album, (eventually titled Showtime), while touring in promotion of Awo Awo in 2015.
+In January 2016, however, it was announced that Sakamoto had left Chirinuruwowaka.
+The band decided to carry on as a trio but, as recording had yet to commence, adjustments needed to be made to the song arrangements.
+Nakashima assumed the sole guitar role but commented that doing so benefited her playing.
+Showtime was later released in May 2016.
+That July saw the release of the Ninja Slayer From Compilation "Batsu" album.
+It contained songs used as ending themes in the special edition of the anime, including the Chirinuruwowaka track "Ikari no Fudesaki", which was utilized in the ninth episode.

 In 2019, Abe also left the band, leaving Nakashima and Iwai as the two remaining original members.
 Daiki Nakahata joined Chirinuruwowaka as a support drummer following Abe's departure, first appearing on the album Sapient, released in 2020.

 In October 2025, Chirinuruwowaka released their 16th album, Doku to Kusuri.
-Later in the year, the band will perform overseas for the first time with concerts in Shanghai and Guangzhou.
+Later in the year, the band performed overseas for the first time with concerts in Shanghai and Guangzhou.